 Prior to constructing or enlarging a harvestable rights dam, or changing the use of an existing dam to a harvestable rights dam, landholders need to determine the existing capacity of harvestable rights dams on their landholding.
 This will allow the landholder to calculate how much extra water can be captured within the new limit.

-See the Frequently Asked Questions for information on determining dam capacity and mixed-rights dams.
+For information on determining dam capacity and mixed-rights dams read our Harvestable rights – mixed rights dams fact sheet (PDF, 122.11 KB) and Frequently asked questions.
 Landholders should keep a record of the maximum harvestable right dam capacity from the online calculator for monitoring and compliance purposes and to help them submit the notification form to the department.

 Permitted water uses